Strategy & Governance

 - Renewal date

-- Renewal decision date
+- Renewal decision date (90 days before contract renewal)

 - Budget range

-That is enough to surface which contracts need attention, who needs to weigh in, and when the decision actually has to happen.
+That is enough to surface which contracts need attention, who needs to weigh in, and when the renewal decision actually has to happen.

 A renewal calendar does three important things:

-- It makes hidden deadlines visible.
+1. It makes hidden deadlines visible.

-- It names who owns the decision.
+2. It names who owns the renewal decision.

-Use it With a Decision Packet
+Use It With a Decision Packet for Larger Renewals

 For larger tools or higher-risk renewals, pair the calendar with a short decision packet that captures:

-- Why this decision is happening now
+- Why this renewal is happening now (context for leadership)

-- What outcomes the tool needs to support
+- What outcomes the tool needs to support (how it aligns with nonprofit strategy)

-- What is working and what is not
+- What is working and what is not (honest assessment of fit)

-- Options to renew, renegotiate, replace, or retire
+- Options: renew, renegotiate, replace, or retire

 The goal is not more paperwork.
 The goal is to make sure important renewals are reviewed with enough clarity to avoid default decisions.